ltiao/decks/bore-secondmind-2021/index.md

 - Then, BO works by proposing solutions according to an *acquisition function*, a function which encodes the trade-off between *exploration* and *exploitation*.
   - usually the acquisition function is built on the properties of model's **posterior predictive** distribution *p(y|x, D)*.
-  - in our talk, we'll be focusing on the widely-popular **expected improvement**, or **EI**, acquisition function.
+  - in our talk, we'll be focusing on the widely-used **expected improvement**, or **EI**, acquisition function.

 ----